ExCeL London Convention Center

 Plan your travel in and out of London and view the IADR airport resources.

 The United Kingdom requires citizens of many foreign countries to obtain visas to enter the UK.
-If you are not a citizen and are intending to attend ICE 2017, please ensure that you obtain the correct visa to enter the country.
+If you are not a citizen and are intending to attend the 2018 IADR/PER General Session, please ensure that you obtain the correct visa to enter the country.

 View Visa information for London and see if you need a Visa